jcubic/lips/REFERENCE.md

 (equal? a b)

 The function checks if values are equal.
 If both are a pair or an array it compares their elements recursively.
+If pairs have cycles it compares them with eq?
 ```

 ## eqv?